 I can imagine the tree is perfectly on the line each time, so you will have to discuss with your neighbour if you think it’s more their responsibility then theirs.

-For example if they planted the tree 20 years ago and it grew over your side, I think it’s fair to say it’s totally their responsibility.
-Again that is something your will need to discuss with them.
+For example, if they planted the tree 20 years ago and it grew over your side, I think it’s fair to say it’s totally their responsibility.
+Again that is something you will need to discuss with them.

 Do I need a permit to trim or remove my tree?

 The laws for tree removal will depend on the city you live in and the size and or species of the tree you are wishing to remove.

 Some cities have an abundance of trees, while others are looking to increase their canopy cover, so the rule vary from needing a permit for everything to you can cut down any tree smaller than 25ft without a permit.

 This is what you will need to do: